 Pet Medical Center recommends waiting until your pet is at least 6 months of age before seeking a spay or neuter procedure.
 Contact us to discuss specific details based on species, breed, and size.
-Spaying/neutering has health and behavioral benefits to your pet and of course, helps prevent overpopulation.
+Spaying / neutering has health and behavioral benefits for your pet and of course, helps prevent over-population.

 What are heartworms?
 How can I prevent my pet from getting heartworms?

 One infected mosquito is all it takes to infect your dog with the baby form (larval stage) of the heartworm parasite.

 Heartworms are a serious and potentially fatal disease in pets.
 Twelve-inch-long worms (looks like spaghetti) live in the heart, lungs, and blood vessels of infected pets, causing lung disease, heart failure, organ damage, and can be fatal if untreated.

 How does my pet get heartworms?
 Heartworms living in an infected dog, cat, or wildlife produce baby worms that circulate in the bloodstream.
 When a mosquito bites an infected animal, it picks up these worms and when it bites another animal, the worms enter through the bite wound.
 Heartworms can grow and live for 5 - 7 years in dogs and 3 years in cats.

 What can I do to protect my pet?
 Heartworm disease is preventable!
 Dogs should be tested annually and before starting prevention.
 Prevention is the safest and most cost-effective option, but treatment is available for dogs (although costly and lengthy).
 Cats should be tested before starting prevention and re-tested as the veterinarian deems appropriate.
 There is NO treatment in cats, so prevention is critical and the only means of protection.

 Pet Medical Center has safe, effective products available that cater to your pet's lifestyle and your budget.
 Heartworm prevention should be provided 12 months of the year.